BCom International Economic Groupings Notes Study Material

 The Union shall also combat social exclusion and discrimination and promote social justice and protection, equality between women and men, solidarity between generations and the protection of children’s rights.

-It is a free trade organization that operates parallel to, and is linked to the European Union (EU).
-EFTA was established on 3rd May, 1960 as a trade bloc-alternative for European States.
-Currently, Iceland, Norway, Switzerland and Liechtenstein are members of EFTA and among which only Norway and Switzerland are funding members.
-The governing body of EFTA supervises the activities of the member countries and act as the “Guardian of Treaties” for the member countries of EFTA.
+It is a free trade organization that operates parallel to and is linked to the European Union (EU).
+EFTA was established on 3rd May 1960 as a trade bloc alternative for the European States.
+Currently, Iceland, Norway, Switzerland and Liechtenstein are members of EFTA and among which only Norway and Switzerland are founding members.
+The governing body of EFTA supervises the activities of the member countries and acts as the “Guardian of Treaties” for the member countries of EFTA.
 Today’s EFTA members are Iceland, Liechtenstein, Norway and Switzerland.
+(BCom International Economic Groupings Notes Study Material)

-- South Asian Free Trade Area (SAFTA): SAFTA has come into force since January 1, 2006 replacing South Asian Preferential Trade Agreements (SAPTA) which was operative among SAARC countries since December 7, 1995.
+- South Asian Free Trade Area (SAFTA): SAFTA has come into force on January 1, 2006, replacing South Asian Preferential Trade Agreements (SAPTA) which was operative among SAARC countries since December 7, 1995.
 For SAFTA India, Pakistan and Sri Lanka are categorized as Non-Least Developed Contracting States (NLDCS) and Bangladesh, Bhutan, Maldives and Nepal are categorized as Least Developed Contracting States (LDCS).
-Afghanistan which became the eighth member of SAARC on 3-4th April, 2007 in New Delhi SAARC submit, also becomes a party of SAFTA agreement as an LDCS member.(International Economic Groupings Notes Study Material)
+Afghanistan which became the eighth member of SAARC on 3-4th April 2007 in New Delhi SAARC submission, also becomes a part of the SAFTA agreement as an LDCS member.

-The main objectives of SAFTA were to provide greater market access to its neighboring Least Developed Countries and reduced tariffs to zero percent.
+The main objectives of SAFTA were to provide greater market access to its neighbouring Least Developed Countries and reduced tariffs to zero per cent.
+(BCom International Economic Groupings Notes Study Material)

-It provides a safeguard measures in case of a surge in imports of products covered under SAFTA agreement.
-The agreement also provides for compensation of revenue to LDCs, with suffer from loss of custom revenue due to the implementation of the trade liberalization programme.
-The technical assistance will also provide to LDCs in agreed areas like market development and promotion, improvement of legal systems and administration, custom procedures and trade facilitation, product certification, training of human resource, institutional upgradation, data management etc.
+It provides a safeguard measure in case of a surge in imports of products covered under the SAFTA agreement.
+The agreement also provides for compensation of revenue to LDCs, with suffer from loss of customs revenue due to the implementation of the trade liberalization programme.
+The technical assistance will also provide to LDCs in agreed areas like market development and promotion, improvement of legal systems and administration, custom procedures and trade facilitation, product certification, training of human resources, institutional upgradation, data management etc. (BCom International Economic Groupings Notes Study Material)

-- Oil Producing Exporting Countries (OPEC): The Organization of Petroleum Exporting Countries (OPEC) was founded in Baghdad, Iraq, with the signing of agreement in September 1960 by five countries namely Islamic Republic of Iran, Iraq, Kuwait, Saudi Arabia and Venezuela.
+- Oil Producing Exporting Countries (OPEC): The Organization of Petroleum Exporting Countries (OPEC) was founded in Baghdad, Iraq, with the signing of the agreement in September 1960 by five countries namely the Islamic Republic of Iran, Iraq, Kuwait, Saudi Arabia and Venezuela.
 They were to become the Founder Members of the Organization.

 These countries were later joined by Qatar (1961), Indonesia (1962), Libya (1962), the United Arab Emirates (1967), Algeria (1969), Nigeria (1971), Ecuador (1973), Gabon (1975) and Angola (2007).
 From December 1992 until October 2007, Ecuador suspended its membership.
 Gabon terminated its membership in 1995.
 Indonesia suspended its membership effective Jan 2009.
 Currently, the Organization has a total of 12 Member Countries.
+(BCom International Economic Groupings Notes Study Material)

-In 2014 OPEC comprised twelve members: Algeria, Angola, Ecuador, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, the United Arab Emirates and Venezuela.(BCom International Economic Groupings Notes Study Material)
+In 2014 OPEC comprised twelve members: Algeria, Angola, Ecuador, Iran, Iraq, Kuwait, Libya, Nigeria, Qatar, Saudi Arabia, the United Arab Emirates and Venezuela.
+(BCom International Economic Groupings Notes Study Material)

 GAINS FROM INTERNATIONAL ECONOMIC GROUPINGS

 - Trade Diversion and Trade Creation: When countries form a regional economic grouping, two types of effect may arise: trade diversion and trade creation.
 Trade diversion is the resulting shift in the direction of trade in favour of the member countries and against third parties.
-On the other hand, trade creation will induce economic activity in the region and give an impetus to income creation.(International Economic Groupings Notes Study Material)
+On the other hand, trade creation will induce economic activity in the region and give an impetus to income creation.

-- Enlargement the Volume of Demand: Formation of a regional economic grouping will, first of all, enlarge the volume of demand for commodities produced in the region.
-As a result, when any investment decision is to be taken, entrepreneurs will consider the whole region and invest in large-scale production units.(International Economic Groupings Notes Study Material)
+- Enlargement of the Volume of Demand: The formation of a regional economic grouping will, first of all, enlarge the volume of demand for commodities produced in the region.
+As a result, when any investment decision is to be taken, entrepreneurs will consider the whole region and invest in large-scale production units.
+(BCom International Economic Groupings Notes Study Material)

-- Increase Efficiency and Competitiveness: This fact it will have two effects.
-First, it may increase efficiency and competitiveness through economies of scale in production of goods already being produced in the region.
+- Increase Efficiency and Competitiveness: This fact will have two effects.
+First, it may increase efficiency and competitiveness through economies of scale in the production of goods already being produced in the region.
 Secondly, it may also make possible the production of new commodities within the region.
 These two results are the direct effects of economic groupings.
 These will bring about more income creation within the region.
+(BCom International Economic Groupings Notes Study Material)

-- New Business Opportunities: Due to the expansion of the market, trade and income creation will result in increased exports, increased trade exchanges, more investment, more output, higher rate of employment, new business opportunities, new goods produced in the region.
+- New Business Opportunities: Due to the expansion of the market, trade and income creation will result in increased exports, increased trade exchanges, more investment, more output, a higher rate of employment, new business opportunities, and new goods produced in the region.
+(BCom International Economic Groupings Notes Study Material)

 - Favourable Balance of Payments: Foreign trade structure and production possibilities will change.
 Expanded exports will improve the balance of payments, and that, in turn, may decrease the debt burden on the economies.

 - Economic Growth: A greater market may induce foreign capital from third parties.
 Structural changes will improve the quality and quantity of the products in the region.
-Specialization and better division of labour would increase production, productivity and economic growth.
+Specialization and a better division of labour would increase production, productivity and economic growth.
 Larger markets for commodities and factors of production will give an impetus to technological changes.
-The overall benefits will be reflected on the increased output, income and welfare of the people.(BCom International Economic Groupings Notes Study Material)
+The overall benefits will be reflected in the increased output, income and welfare of the people.
+(BCom International Economic Groupings Notes Study Material)

-- Political Cooperation: A group of nation can have significantly greater political influence than each nation would have individually.
+- Political Cooperation: A group of nations can have significantly greater political influence than each nation would have individually.
 This integration is an essential strategy to address the effects of conflicts and political instability that may affect the region.
-Useful tool to handle the social and economic challenges associated with globalization.
+A useful tool to handle the social and economic challenges associated with globalization.
+(BCom International Economic Groupings Notes Study Material)

-- Employment Opportunities: As economic integration encourage trade liberation and lead to market expansion, more investment into the country and greater diffusion of technology, it create more employment opportunities for people to move from one country to another to find jobs or to earn higher pay.
-For example, industries requiring mostly unskilled labour tends to shift production to low wage countries within a regional cooperation.
+- Employment Opportunities: As economic integration encourages trade liberation and leads to market expansion, more investment into the country and greater diffusion of technology, it creates more employment opportunities for people to move from one country to another to find jobs or to earn higher pay.
+For example, industries requiring mostly unskilled labour tend to shift production to low-wage countries within regional cooperation.
+(BCom International Economic Groupings Notes Study Material)

 DISADVANTAGES OF INTERNATIONAL ECONOMIC GROUPINGS

-Disadvantages of International Economic Groupings are as under:
+The disadvantages of International Economic Groupings are as under:

 - Creation of Trading Blocs: It can also increase trade barriers against non-member countries.
 These groups are resisting the development of free multilateral trade and investment.
 Those who are not members of the group are subject to discrimination in all the groups without exception.
+(BCom International Economic Groupings Notes Study Material)

 - Trade Diversion: Because of trade barriers, trade is diverted from a non-member country to a member country despite the inefficiency in cost.
-For example, a country has to stop trading with a low cost manufacture in a non-member country and trade with a manufacturer in a member country which has a higher cost.(BCom International Economic Groupings Notes Study Material)
+For example, a country has to stop trading with low-cost manufacturers in a non-member country and trade with a manufacturer in a member country which has a higher cost.
+(BCom International Economic Groupings Notes Study Material)

 - National Autonomy: It requires member countries to give up some degree of control over key policies like trade, monetary and fiscal policies.
-The higher the level of integration, the greater the degree of controls that needs to be given up particularly in the case of a political union economic integration which requires nations to give up a high degree of sovereignty.
+The higher the level of integration, the greater the degree of controls that needs to be given up, particularly in the case of a political union economic integration which requires nations to give up a high degree of sovereignty.

-- Political Will: Many groups have failed to achieve their objectives because of their political will of leader members.
+- Political Will: Many groups have failed to achieve their objectives because of the political will of leader members.
 ASEAN, SAARC and many other groups could not succeed because of political tension and differences in the thinking of member countries which developed after their formation.
+(BCom International Economic Groupings Notes Study Material)

 Bcom 1st Year Sample Model Practice Mock Test Question Answer Papers